-Safety glass is essential for all kinds of projects, from patio furniture and poolside pieces to your shower door.
-But what's the difference between laminated vs tempered glass?
-You can actually have both!
-Learn more on how the glass is made and what happens when it breaks.
+Safety glass is essential for all kinds of projects, from patio furniture and shower doors to business storefronts.
+There are two different types of shatter resistant solutions—laminated versus tempered glass.
+Learn more about how each type of glass is made and what happens if it breaks.

 When glass is made, it goes through a cooling process.
 When glass is cooled rapidly, it gets stronger.
-(Check out this Popular Science article for more on glass strength.)
 When you need safety glass, you have a couple of choices.
 Laminated glass and tempered glass are both strong, but they work in different ways.

 Laminated glass is actually made of two or more panes of glass that are joined together by a layer of plastic, or polyvinyl butyral (PVB).
 The plastic comes in varying sizes, and it can be clear or tinted.

 Tempered glass cools quicker than most other types of glass, and that makes it stronger.
 It’s made by reheating basic annealed glass and then cooling it rapidly.
 This is called “air quenching” and makes the glass about four times stronger than annealed glass of the same size and thickness.
 Tempered glass has more tensile strength—meaning it can bend easier without breaking.
 It’s often used in big windows or skyscrapers, since it’s more wind resistant.
-If tempered glass breaks, it shatters into cubes rather than shards, which is why it's a type of safety glass.
+If tempered glass breaks, it shatters into rounded cubes rather than shards.

 At Glass Doctor®, we know all about glass.
-We know the difference between laminated vs. tempered glass, and we can help you decide on the type of glass that's right for your home, whether you’re replacing windows, building from scratch or designing a custom solution.
-Call us at 855-603-1919.
-We fix your panes®!
+We have extensive knowledge and experience working with laminated and tempered glass, and we’ll help you decide which one is right for your home or business.
+Whether you’re replacing windows, building from scratch or designing a custom solution, call us today at 855-603-1919.